shayko18/CarND-Traffic-Sign-Classifier-Project/writeup.md

 Softmax For Speed limit (70km/h):

-	   Speed limit (70km/h)            with Pr=9.96e-01
-	   Speed limit (20km/h)            with Pr=4.35e-03
+      Sign=Speed limit (20km/h)                                 with Pr=9.52e-01
-	   Speed limit (120km/h)           with Pr=2.70e-09
+      Sign=Speed limit (70km/h)                                 with Pr=4.78e-02
-	   Roundabout mandatory            with Pr=3.16e-11
-	   Road narrows on the right       with Pr=6.66e-13
+      Sign=Road narrows on the right                            with Pr=5.19e-06 Sign=Keep left                                            with Pr=4.49e-06
+      Sign=Traffic signals                                      with Pr=3.29e-06

-	We see that the most likely options has circles in them, and the sign itself is round
+	We see that most of the most likely options has circles in them, and the sign itself is round.
+The number 20 is similar to 70 (regarding the shape of them), so it is logocal to imagine that that kind of error could happen.
+The right sign was 2ed most likley here.

 Softmax For No Passing:

-	   No Passing                                       with Pr=9.79e-01
-	   No entry                                         with Pr=2.08e-02
+      Sign=No passing                                           with Pr=1.00e+00
-	   Vehicles over 3.5 metric tons prohibited         with Pr=4.48e-12 End of no passing                                with Pr=6.63e-13
+      Sign=End of no passing                                    with Pr=2.85e-06
-	   No passing for vehicles over 3.5 metric tons     with Pr=2.34e-14
+      Sign=Stop                                                 with Pr=2.37e-09
+      Sign=End of all speed and passing limits                  with Pr=8.05e-10 Sign=No entry                                             with Pr=1.44e-11

-	We see that "No passing for vehicles over 3.5 metric tons" is very unlikely, but still in the top 5. we see that all the signs are round signs
+	We see that "End of no passing" is very unlikely, but still in the top 5. we see that all the signs are round signs

 Softmax Right-of-way at the next intersection:

-	   Right-of-way at the next intersection with Pr=1.00e+00 Beware of ice/snow                    with Pr=6.55e-05
+      Sign=Right-of-way at the next intersection                with Pr=1.00e+00 Sign=Beware of ice/snow                                   with Pr=7.36e-07
-	   Double curve                          with Pr=3.70e-12
-	   Pedestrians                           with Pr=9.47e-15
-	   Children crossing                     with Pr=2.85e-16
+      Sign=Children crossing                                    with Pr=1.95e-11
+      Sign=Double curve                                         with Pr=1.38e-11
+      Sign=Slippery road                                        with Pr=5.21e-14

 	We see that all the signs are warning sign: triangle signs

 Softmax For Priority road:

-	   Priority road            with Pr=1.00e+00
+      Sign=Priority road                                        with Pr=1.00e+00
-	   Roundabout mandatory     with Pr=5.84e-08
+      Sign=Roundabout mandatory                                 with Pr=2.96e-07
-	   No entry                 with Pr=7.44e-15
-	   Stop                     with Pr=2.21e-16
-	   Keep right               with Pr=9.53e-18
+      Sign=End of no passing by vehicles over 3.5 metric tons   with Pr=7.49e-08 Sign=Right-of-way at the next intersection                with Pr=5.27e-09 Sign=End of no passing                                    with Pr=6.04e-10

-		"Priority road" has a special shape, we see that is the top 5 there are round sign and the stop sign
+	"Priority road" has a special shape, we see that is the top 5 there are round signs

 Softmax For Stop:

-	   Stop                      with Pr=6.36e-01
+      Sign=Stop                                                 with Pr=9.94e-01
-	   Turn right ahead          with Pr=3.31e-01
+      Sign=Speed limit (70km/h)                                 with Pr=5.70e-03
+      Sign=Speed limit (20km/h)                                 with Pr=1.92e-04
-	   Speed limit (60km/h)      with Pr=1.69e-02
+      Sign=Speed limit (30km/h)                                 with Pr=7.78e-06
-	   Keep left                 with Pr=1.21e-02
+      Sign=Keep left                                            with Pr=1.79e-06
-	   Roundabout mandatory      with Pr=3.69e-03

-		This was the most difficult prediction. the shape is close to being round, so round signs were selected
+	This was the a little more difficult prediction. the shape is close to being round, so round signs were selected

 Softmax For End of all speed and passing limits:

-	   End of all speed and passing limits                    with Pr=8.47e-01 End of no passing                                      with Pr=1.42e-01
+      Sign=End of all speed and passing limits                  with Pr=1.00e+00 Sign=End of speed limit (80km/h)                          with Pr=2.70e-04
-	   End of speed limit (80km/h)                            with Pr=1.17e-02 End of no passing by vehicles over 3.5 metric tons     with Pr=2.31e-05 Speed limit (60km/h)                                   with Pr=1.01e-10
+      Sign=End of no passing                                    with Pr=1.39e-05
+      Sign=Children crossing                                    with Pr=2.67e-06
+      Sign=Speed limit (30km/h)                                 with Pr=7.97e-07

-		we see that this sign has the diagonal lines like the other top 4 signs.
+	we see that this sign has the diagonal lines like the sign "End of no passing".
 We expected this.
+In other runs the other signs with diagonal line were in the top 5 likley signs here.

 ###Visualize the Neural Network's State with Test Images